bitsadmincom/bitsadminblog.github.io/_posts/2022-06-27-large-bloodhound.md

 4. Start the neo4j service again using `net start neo4j` (PowerShell: `Start-Service neo4j`).
 A new `graph.db` folder will automatically be created
 5. Import your data into this clean database.
 Whenever you want to switch back, follow these steps again renaming the existing `graph.db` folder to for example `graph.db-ProjectY` and renaming the previously renamed folder back to `graph.db`

 An alternative way to switch between databases is to uncomment and update the `dbms.active_database=graph.db` line in the `neo4j.conf` file inside Neo4j's `config` directory.
+A third option is to launch multiple Neo4j instances using Docker as described at the 'Neo4j with Docker' page in Neo4j's developer documentation[^9].

 # Conclusion